The Moser-Tardos Framework with Partial Resampling: Introduction

-The power of the partial resampling approach comes from the fact it makes steady progress toward a solution --- when there is a bad-event, we make a minimal change to fix it, while preserving as much of the prior solution as possible.
-For these linear-threshold bad-events, it is only these few, guilty variables which should be resampled.
+The power of the partial-resampling approach comes from the fact it makes steady progress toward a solution --- when there is a bad-event, we make a minimal change to fix it, while preserving as much of the prior solution as possible.
+For these linear-threshold bad-events, it is only these few, ``guilty'' variables which should be resampled.
 We thus make much smaller steps to fix any bad-event, making steady progress toward a solution which avoids them all.\footnote{There is an alternative way to apply the LLL in this context, which is to define a separate bad-event for each \emph{atomic} bad configuration, that is, for each subset of variables which exceed value of $t$.
-This subdivides the original bad-event into approximately $\binom{n}{t}$ separate smaller bad-events.
+This subdivides the original bad-event into approximately $\binom{k}{t}$ separate smaller bad-events.
 This approach can be effective in some regimes, especially when $t \gg \mu$, and can lead to scale-free configurations.
-However, this method suffers from the drawback that the sum of the probabilities of these atomic bad-events is much larger than the original probability of the single bad-event (because these atomic events has significant positive correlation).
+However, this method suffers from the drawback that the sum of the probabilities of these atomic bad-events is much larger than the original probability of the single bad-event (because these atomic events have significant positive correlation).
 The method we develop will be strictly stronger than this approach.}

-\textbf{Comparison with the MT algorithm.} In Section~\ref{compare-mt-sec}, we will see a rather extreme version of the above phenomenon.
-We construct a family of constraint satisfaction problems, defined by linear threshold constraints $[X_{i_1} = j_1] + \dots + [X_{i_k} = j_k] \leq t$, in which \emph{every} constraint is affected by \emph{every} variable.
-In this case, there is no ``locality'' (in the sense of the LLL).
-The MT algorithm completely throws away its partial solution at every iteration, and starts from scratch.
-So it is not really doing any useful work.
-Not surprisingly, the MT algorithm cannot guarantee \emph{any} scale-free approximation factors (independent of the number of constraints or variables) for this type of problem.
-We will show, however, that the partial-resampling approach yields a very good approximation in expected polynomial time.

-A less extreme version of this is seen also in Section~\ref{sec:transversals}; here the LLL applies, albeit with weaker parameters than our Partial Resampling Algorithm.

-In general, the Partial Resampling Algorithm tends to work well when there are common configurations, which are not actually forbidden, but are nonetheless ``bad'' in the sense that they increase the probability of a bad-event.
-In the case of a sum of random variables, for example, this occurs whenever $X_{i_l} = j_l$.
+In general, the PRA tends to work well when there are common configurations, which are not actually forbidden, but are nonetheless ``bad'' in the sense that they increase the probability of a bad-event.
+In the case of a sum of random variables, for example, this occurs whenever $X_{i_\ell} = j_\ell$ holds simultaneously for many values of $\ell$.
 We will see other examples of more complicated types of bad-but-legal configurations.

-\textbf{Organization of the paper.} The Partial Resampling Algorithm is discussed in detail in Section~\ref{sec:resampling}.
-We give a criterion, similar to the asymmetric LLL, for showing that this algorithm terminates in expected polynomial time.